JSFoundation/TAC/BasePolicies/ModerationPolicy.md

-## Collaboration Board and Working Group Moderation Policy Template
+## Collaboration Board and Working Group Moderation Policy

 Every Collaboration Board (CB) and Working Group (WG) must have a Moderation Policy.
 By default, all repositories under the jQuery Foundation owned GitHub